mbaldassaro/venv_requirements_demo/README.md

 If everything ran correctly, you should see two randomly selected rows from the dataframe.

 That's it!
-Wasn't that easy?
-And now you know how to ensure your projects always function as you designed them using virtual environments and how others can reproduce your projects using requirements.txt files.
+Now you know how to ensure your projects always function as you designed them using virtual environments and how others can reproduce your projects using requirements.txt files.